Gabrial-8467/karan_homeo_pharmacy/README.md

-# Karan Homeo Pharmacy

 ## Overview
-`Karan Homeo Pharmacy` is a **full‑stack e‑commerce platform** for a homeopathic pharmacy.
+`NOVAKART` is a **full‑stack e‑commerce platform** for a buy things online like amazon.
 The repository is split into three independent Vite/React front‑ends (admin, frontend) and a **Node.js/Express** API that powers both UIs.

 The project follows a **micro‑frontend** architecture: each UI has its own build pipeline, `package.json`, and deployment configuration, while sharing a common backend API.